DFE-Digital/education-benchmarking-and-insights/documentation/architecture/achecitecture-decision-records/front-end-framework.md

 # Front-end framework

-## Context and Proble mStatement
+## Context and Problem Statement

-For the new financial benchmarking system, there are several differnet frameworks and architectures that can be used to build the user-facing front end site.
+For the new financial benchmarking system, there are several different frameworks and architectures that can be used to build the user-facing front end site.

 ## Considered Options
 - An .NET Core MVC site written in C#.